Christophers27/Herald-Of-Old-Things/Arc 1 - Whispers of the Eldritch Cult/worldbuilding.md

 #### Economy & Industry

 The kingdom's economy thrives on a rich tapestry of industries.
 Although its coastline features treacherous cliffs, Wychmoor maintains a fishing industry, albeit on a smaller scale.
 The agriculture and trade sectors constitute the backbone of the economy, with vast herds of livestock providing sustenance and tradeable animal products.
 Scattered mines in the northern regions yield vital metals and minerals used for both military and construction purposes.
 A burgeoning textile industry utilizes abundant wool from local livestock and cotton from the southern reaches, contributing to the kingdom's wealth.

+### Ecclesia of Divine Light

+**Note**: While there are multiple religions in the Great Continent, the Ecclesiarchy is the most powerful and widespread, and so many people simply refer to it as The Church.

+#### Core Beliefs

+- **Worship of the Divine Light**: The central tenet of the Church is the worship of the Divine Light.
+The Divine Light is seen as the source of all magic and the benevolent power that guides and protects humanity.
+- **Monotheistic Faith**: The Church is monotheistic, with the belief in a single, all-powerful deity responsible for creating the world and its magic.
+The Divine Light is often depicted as a radiant sun or an ethereal, radiant, featureless figure.
+- **Gift of Magic**: The Church teaches that magic is a divine gift for humanity to use.
+Those that possess it, the mages, have been chosen by the Divine Light to wield its power responsibly.

+#### Organizational Structure

+- **High Council**: At the top of the Church hierarchy is the High Council, composed of the highest-ranking clergy members and led by the High Pontiff, who is considered the highest authority in matters of faith and doctrine.
+- **Cardinals and Bishops**: Below the High Council are Cardinals and Bishops who oversee the administration of dioceses and regions.
+They are responsible for ensuring that the teachings of the Church are upheld in their respective areas.
+- **Inquisitors**: Inquisitors are the Church's internal military enforcers, tasked with maintaining doctrinal purity and rooting out heresy.
+They are known for their ruthless methods and are feared by many.
+- **Paladins**: Paladins are the Church's external military warriors, tasked with protecting the Church and its followers from external threats.
+They are known for their skill in combat and their ability to wield magic.
+They are often deployed to protect important Church figures, such as Cardinals and Bishops, and to expand the Church's influence in the world.

+**Note**: Considering the Church's attitude regarding magic, many of the Church's leaders are mages themselves.
+The High Pontiff is always a mage, and the Cardinals and Bishops are often mages as well.
+The Inquisitors and Paladins are also mages, but they are not as powerful as the Cardinals and Bishops.

 ## Relevant Characters